 - REITs are tightly regulated.
-They are not permitted to invest your hard-earned money in unrelated or untested businesses.
+They are not permitted to invest their hard-earned money in unrelated or untested businesses.

 - REITs are a great way to diversify your investment portfolio.

-- REITS allow investors to take advantage of the benefits of investing in real estate without the stress and hassle of purchasing and operating the property yourself.
+- REIT allows investors to take advantage of the benefits of investing in real estate without the stress and hassle of purchasing and operating the property yourself.

 - Investors can liquefy their REIT investment at any time.

 When you invest in REITs, you are investing in real estate.
 They come with the same risks associated with any other real estate transaction.
-Increased vacancy rates can hurt your revenues and share prices can drop if property values decrease.
-Changing interest rates can lessen REIT profitability and the high dividend payouts can force the REIT managers to take on debt to expand their real estate portfolio.
+Increased vacancy rates can hurt your revenues, and share prices can drop if property values decrease.
+Changing interest rates can lessen REIT profitability, and the high dividend payouts can force REIT managers to take on debt to expand their real estate portfolio.